 The key to household recycling is to have a system to make it as easy as possible, and then be consistent...

 Under the sink Kristie has a general waste bin, a cardboard box for recyclables, and a plastic bag to gather soft plastics (which go to the REDcycle bin at Coles or Woolies whenever they do a shop.)

 For food waste, she recommends keeping an easily accessible bowl or caddy on the counter, with a piece of paper towel in the bottom to stop food sticking.
 Kristie says to keep bugs and smells at bay “empty it every day as you clean up after dinner, then rinse it out, and pop in another piece of paper towel for tomorrow.”
 She also recommends dropping your caddy or container into the dishwasher once a week to give it a thorough clean.

 Cans and bottles go into a tub in the garage – when it’s full, it goes to the depot for refund and recycling.
-Nothing wrong with being rewarded for recycling!
-Kristie suggests that you make it the kids job to empty bins; “That way, they learn early which things go into which bins.”
+(Nothing wrong with being rewarded for recycling!)
+Kristie suggests that you make it the kids job to empty bins, “That way, they learn early which things go into which bins.”

 Household recycling is about a little bit of organising and then following through.
 And know that whatever effort you put in to recycling in Playford, will make a real difference.

 Here are some other great tips from Kristie for the festive season and for every day:

 - Avoid gift wrapping paper, try Christmas fabric and re-usable ribbon to wrap gifts, or use gift bags you’ve been given before.

 - Give experiences; gift cards for movies, or adventures that can be enjoyed with family or friends rather than buying another ‘thing’ which will eventually need to be discarded.